April 20, 2026

 California courts look at three elements in every retaliation claim.
 First, you took a protected action.
 Second, your company took an adverse action against you.
 Third, a connection exists between the two.

 That connection, called the causal link, is where timing often becomes the strongest evidence.
 For example, if you filed a wage complaint on Thursday and got a disciplinary write-up the following Monday, that sequence is hard for an employer to explain away.
-Courts recognize that suspicious timing often signals retaliation, even when a company offers a different reason.
+Courts recognize that suspicious timing often signals retaliation, even when a company offers a different stated reason.

 Additionally, other strong forms of evidence include: